Related Content

 More info is available on this travel planning guide.

-Additional departures will be available on these routes:
+Additional departures are now available on these routes:

-From December 14th a full service will begin operating along the Koralmbahn which is a new 127km / 79 mile higher speed railway between Graz and Klagenfurt, on which trains will travel at up to 230 km/h.
+A full service of trains is now operating along the Koralmbahn which is a new 127km / 79 mile higher speed railway between Graz and Klagenfurt, on which trains travel at up to 230 km/h.

-The express trains which travel between Wien / Vienna Villach via Klagenfurt will be switched to the new line so that they can call in Graz.
+The express trains between Wien / Vienna and Villach via Klagenfurt have been switched to the new line so that they can call in Graz.

-Hence Graz will be transformed from a station on the route which links Vienna to Zagreb, that also has a connection into Hungary, into a rail hub, which is also at one end of a new east-west route which crosses Austria via Bad Gastein, Villach and Klagenfurt.
+Hence Graz has been transformed from a station on the route which links Vienna to Zagreb, that also has a connection into Hungary, into a rail hub, which is also at one end of a new east-west route which crosses Austria via Bad Gastein, Villach and Klagenfurt.

 The railway between Klagenfurt and Villach serves the resort towns on the shore of the Worthersee